-BEL 038 · Emerging Leaders 2 Credits
+BEL 038 • Emerging Leaders 2 Credits

 An introduction to leadership with a focus on effective characteristics and practices of leadership theories, leadership styles, core leadership competencies, individual self-discovery, management, followership, and integration of faith and leadership.
 Opportunities given for students to identify, clarify, and develop individual leadership skills and abilities.
-Graded on an A/F basis.

-BEL 040 · First Aid 1 Credit
+BEL 040 • First Aid 1 Credit

 Train the professional rescuer to respond to emergency situations.
 Course content and activities prepare students to recognize emergencies, make first aid decisions, and provide proper care.
-Graded on an A/F basis.

 Special Notes: Fee of \$45 attached to this course.
 Carries cross-credit in BUILD Health and Wellness.

-BEL 042 • Introduction to Astronomy 2 Credits
+BEL 042 · Introduction to Astronomy 2 Credits

 The concepts, techniques, and tools of astronomy and astrophysics are made understandable.
 Topics include historical overview; identification of constellations; telescopes; the nature of light, atomic spectra, and structure; the nuclear physics of stars; the life cycle of stars; and current theories of the fate of the universe.
-Graded on an A/F basis.